 The requirements in this test are not testable due to issues with combined testing of NR FR1 and E-UTRA in conducted mode with NR FR2 in radiated mode.
 Therefore, the conducted and radiated requirements are tested separately.

 No test case details are specified.
-The NSA requirements for maximum output power apply and are tested as part of the EN-DC within FR1 and EN-DC including FR2 test cases in clause 6.2B.
+The EN-DC requirements for maximum output power apply and are tested as part of the EN-DC within FR1 and EN-DC including FR2 test cases in clause 6.2B.

 6.2B.1.5D UE Maximum Output Power for Inter-Band EN-DC including both FR1 and FR2 for UL MIMO